ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     - `cd [Project-Folder]`
     - `mkdir build`
     - `cd build`
-    - `cmake -DCMAKE_BUILD_TYPE=Release ..` OR `cmake -DCMAKE_BUILD_TYPE=DEBUG ..`
+    - `cmake -DCMAKE_BUILD_TYPE=Release ..` OR `cmake -DCMAKE_BUILD_TYPE=Debug ..`
     - `make -j [NUMBER-OF-THREADS]` add `VERBOSE=1` to make the compile-time options visible

 The binaries will be generated and placed into *./build/* folder.
 In order to clean the project from the command line run `make clean`.
+Cleaning from Netbeans is as simple calling the `Clean and Build` from the `Run` menu.

 ###Project compile-time parameters
-_ToDo: make up to date_

-####General
+There is a number of project parameters that at this moment are to be chosen only once before the project is compiled.
+These are otherwise called the compile-time parameters.
+Further we consider the most important of them and indicate where all of them are to be found.

-One can limit the debug-level printing of the code by changing the value of the *LOGER_MAX_LEVEL* constant in the *./inc/Configuration.hpp*.
-The possible range of values, with increasing logging level is: ERROR, WARNING, USAGE, RESULT, INFO, INFO1, INFO2, INFO3, DEBUG, DEBUG1, DEBUG2, DEBUG3, DEBUG4.
-It is also possible to vary the information level output by the program during its execution by specifying the command line flag, see the next section.
+**Loggin level:** Logging is important when debugging software or providing an additional used information during the program's runtime.
+Yet additional output actions come at a prise and can negatively influence the program's performance.
+This is why it is important to be able to disable certain logging levels within the program not only during its runtime but also at compile time.
+The possible range of project's logging levels, listed incrementally is: ERROR, WARNING, USAGE, RESULT, INFO, INFO1, INFO2, INFO3, DEBUG, DEBUG1, DEBUG2, DEBUG3, DEBUG4.
+One can limit the logging level range available at runtime by setting the `LOGER_M_GRAM_LEVEL_MAX` constaint value in the `./inc/common/utils/logging/logger.hpp` header file.

-####bpbd-client
-_ToDo: Add text_
-####bpbd-server
-_ToDo: Add text_
-####lm-query
-_ToDo: Add text_
+**Sanity checks:** When program is not running as expected, it could be caused by the internal software errors that are not detectable runtime.
+It is therefore possible to enable/disable software internal sanity checks by setting the `DO_SANITY_CHECKS` constand in the `./inc/common/utils/exceptions.hpp` header file.
+Note that enabling the sanity checks does not guarantee that the internal error will be found and will have a negative effect on the program's performance.
+Yet, it might help to identify errors with e.g. input file formats and alike.

+**Server configs:** There is a number of translation server common parameters used in decoding, translation, reordering anb language models.
+Those are to be found in the `./inc/server/server_configs.hpp`.
+Please be carefull changing them:

+* `UNKNOWN_LOG_PROB_WEIGHT` - The value used for the unknown probability weight _(log10 scale)_
+* `ZERO_LOG_PROB_WEIGHT` - The value used for the 'zero' probability weight _(log10 scale)_
+* `tm::NUM_TM_FEATURES` - The number of the translation model features, defines the number of features read per entry in from the translation model input file.
+* `tm::TM_MAX_TARGET_PHRASE_LEN` - The maximum length of the target phrase to be considered, this defines the maximum number of tokens to be stored per translation entry
+* `lm::NUM_LM_FEATURES` - The number of languahe model features, the program currenly supports only one value: `1`
+* `lm::LM_M_GRAM_LEVEL_MAX` - The languahe model maximum level, the maximum number of words in the language model phrase
+* `lm::LM_HISTORY_LEN_MAX` - **DO NOT CHANGE**
+* `lm::LM_MAX_QUERY_LEN` - **DO NOT CHANGE**
+* `lm::DEF_UNK_WORD_LOG_PROB_WEIGHT` - The default unknown word probability weight, for the case the `<unk>` entry is not present in the language model file _(log10 scale)_
+* `rm::NUM_RM_FEATURES` - The maximum number of reordering model features, the only two currently supported values are: `6` and `8`.

+**Decoder configs:** There is a number of decoder-specific parameters that can be configured runtime.
+These are located in `./inc/server/decoder/de_configs.hpp`, please be careful changing them:

+* `MAX_WORDS_PER_SENTENCE` -

+**LM configs:** There is a number of Language-model-specific parameters that can be configured runtime.
+These are located in `./inc/server/lm/lm_configs.hpp`, please be careful changing them:

+* `lm_word_index` -
+* `lm_model_type` -
+* `lm_builder_type` -

+**TM configs:** There is a number of Translation-model-specific parameters that can be configured runtime.
+These are located in `./inc/server/tm/tm_configs.hpp`, please be careful changing them:

+* `tm_model_type` -
+* `tm_builder_type` -

+**RM configs:** There is a number of Reordering-model-specific parameters that can be configured runtime.
+These are located in `./inc/server/rm/rm_configs.hpp`, please be careful changing them:

+* `rm_model_type` -
+* `rm_builder_type` -

 ##Using software